miraisolutions/Covid19/README.md

 The data are stored as RDS file in folder `inst/datahub` of the package.
 A script `build_data` runs in **GitHub Actions** twice every day to update the data in the package.

+The data update was stopped in October 2023.

 ## The dashboard